HasnainRaz/Fast-SRGAN/README.md

 # Fast-SRGAN
 The goal of this repository is to enable real time super resolution for upsampling low resolution videos.
 Currently, the design follows the [SR-GAN](https://arxiv.org/pdf/1609.04802.pdf) architecture.
-But instead of residual blocks, inverted residual blocks are employed from the MobileNet for parameter efficiency and fast operation.
+But instead of residual blocks, inverted residual blocks are employed for parameter efficiency and fast operation.
 This idea is somewhat inspired by [Real time image enhancement GANs](http://www.micc.unifi.it/seidenari/wp-content/papercite-data/pdf/caip_2019.pdf).

+The training setup looks like the following diagram:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/4294680/67164120-22157480-f377-11e9-87c1-5b6acace0e47.png">
 </p>

 The results are obviously not as good as the SRGAN, since this is a "weaker" generator.
 But it is faster.
-Benchmarks coming soon.
-Any ideas on impoving it/pull requests are welcome!
+Benchmarks are coming soon.

-# Code
-Code is written to be clean and readable.
-And is written in the tensorflow 2.0 style.
-Functions are decorated with tf.function where ever necessary.

 # Pre-trained Model
 A pretrained generator model on the DIV2k dataset is provided in the 'models' directory.
 It uses 12 inverted residual blocks, with 24 filters in every layer of the generator.
 Upsampling is done via phase shifts AKA pixel shuffle.
-During training pixel shuffle upsampling gave checkerboard artifacts.
+During training, pixel shuffle upsampling gave checkerboard artifacts.
 Adding MSE as a loss reduced them.
-I tried ICNR initialization, but that didn't seem to help as the artifacts would appear near the end.

 # Training curves because why not?
 <p align="center">